ccxt-net/ccxt.net/README.md

 This project is an extension of [ccxt](https://github.com/ccxt/ccxt).

-If you are a .Net C# programmer, ccxt.net might be useful We created ccxt.net using open-source ccxt.
+If you are a .Net C# programmer, ccxt.net might be useful.
+We created ccxt.net using open-source [ccxt](https://github.com/ccxt/ccxt).

 This project started in 2018/04.
 I plan to update it continuously.